-As of fall of 2016, the core course lists are updated annually and tied to a student’s catalog choice.
+As of fall of 2016, the core course lists are updated annually and are not tied to a student’s undergraduate catalog.

 All students should

-- Consult the 2016-2017 course list to view the courses approved for the academic year and for descriptions of allowed core course pairings
+- Consult the current core course list for the 2019-2020 academic year to view approved courses and descriptions of allowed course pairings.

 - Check the Course Schedule to search for the approved core course offerings for a given semester

-Students graduating under the catalogs listed below should follow the recommendations listed above or check the core course list in their chosen catalog.
+Students graduating under a catalog prior to 2016 should follow the recommendations listed above or view the core course list in their undergraduate catalog.